decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 Each of these folders is allowed it's own `.conf` file, named after the individual application (`e.g. Dcrd uses dcrd.conf`).

 The dcrinstall and Binary Release Installation methods include sample configuration files.
 It is recommended to copy these config files into the appropriate directory described above, and rename them to remove 'sample-'.
 These files have many settings commented out (comments are not read by the program during runtime) so all of these settings are effectively disabled.
-You can enable these pre-written settings by simple deleting the semi-colon before the line.
+You can enable these pre-written settings by simply deleting the semi-colon before the line.

 > Step 3: Edit Config Files to Launch Testnet